Saxon .NET 10.x release based on https://www.nuget.org/packages/IKVM/8.2.1 instead of the currently used 8.1.5717.0

 A bit unsurprisingly no IKVM.OpenJDK.* dlls are directly used, I am not sure so far whether they have been all incorporated in the other dlls or somehow the existing ones from the assembly cache are used.

-Updated by Michael Kay about 1 month ago
+Updated by Michael Kay 7 months ago

 While it's good to see that the Windward development of IKVM has made a lot of progress since we last tried it out, we're maintaining Saxon 10.x for .NET Framework for maximum stability and I think that moving to a new version of IKVM produced by a different development team feels risky.
 There are bound to be internal changes and we've no idea what the impact is likely to be.
 If there were any bugs in areas like multi-threading it could take a long time for these to be discovered and resolved.
 The benefits outlined in this bug issue don't feel to me to be strong enough justification.

-Updated by Martin Honnen about 1 month ago
+Updated by Martin Honnen 7 months ago

 I understand that doing that change on the stability branch is probably not worth the risk, even if invisible XML would be nice to have and there is no way forward for Saxon under the .NET framework.
 Of course there is also no way forward for the .NET framework but I do think that the existing version remains important as a Windows development platform for years to come.